mjakubowski84/parquet4s/README.md

 ## Before-read filtering or filter pushdown

-One of the best features of Parquet is efficient way of fitering.
+One of the best features of Parquet is an efficient way of fitering.
 Parquet files contain additional metadata that can be leveraged to drop chunks of data without scanning them.
-Parquet4S allows do define filter predicates in all modules in order to push filtering out from Scala collections and Akka or FS2 Stream down to point before file content is even read.
+Parquet4S allows do define filter predicates in all modules in order to push filtering out from Scala collections and Akka or FS2 stream down to point before file content is even read.

 You define you filters using simple algebra as follows.